 Flodesk, on the other hand, does not offer a free plan.
 They do offer a 30-day free trial, no credit card required, so you can really test it out and make sure you like it.
 Which honestly, once you try Flodesk you’re going to be like, ew, Mailchimp!
 (Said in my best ew David Schitt’s Creek voice)

 Flodesk has a flat pricing model of $38 per month, with unlimited subscribers.
-However, you can use my referral link to lock in a 50% off rate of $19 per month.
+However, you can use my referral link to lock in a 50% off rate of $19 per month for your first year with them.
 And while $19/month is more expensive than even Mailchimp’s standard plan, I 100% think it’s worth it if you’re able to budget for that in your business expenses.

-Use my referral link to get a 30-day free trial of Flodesk and lock in the half off rate of $19/month!
+Use my referral link to get a 30-day free trial of Flodesk and lock in the half off rate of $19/month for your first year!

 A/B Testing—Flodesk vs Mailchimp